emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 Dogpile is also known as `Thundering Herd`_ effect or cache stampede.

 The answer is simple - Pessimistic Lock.
-But we have to lock not tags, but the key of the cache (or group of related keys, see `Coarse-Grained Lock`_, especially when using aggregate queries).
+But we have to lock the key of the cache (or group of related keys, see `Coarse-Grained Lock`_, especially when using aggregate queries) instead of tags.
 It's because of when the cache key is released, the cache must be guaranteed to be created (but tags has many-to-many relation to caches).

 The lock must cover the entire code fragment from reading the cache to creating it.